yinchanted/mockup-comments/README.md

 - [x] Can we remove the "/"?
 - [x] Can we change the font for "Developers" to "Courier New" in bold? to give a bit dev feel.

+:seven:/:two::nine:
+- [ ] update the title from "Documentation" to "Reference"

 ## Footer:
 :seven:/:two::three:
 - [x] It looks to me a little busy there.. i suggest that we remove the social media icons as they don’t apply directly to “developer portal” anyway.